joinpursuit/music-api/README.md

-## Setup
+## Setup:
-- Download Postico
+- Download [Postico](https://eggerapps.at/postico/) or [pgAdmin](https://www.pgadmin.org/) if you haven't already
+- Make sure [Postgres.app](http://postgresapp.com/) is open and running in the background
-- Create a new postgresql database called 'music-db'
+- Use either Postico or pgAdmin to create a new postgresql database called 'music-db'
--  `npm install`
+-  run `npm install` from your terminal (make sure you `cd` into the correct directory first)
+- in the `db.js` file, there's a string that's being passed in as an argument to `Sequelize`.
+In that string, change 'natemaddrey' to your username (the exact username you use for your computer)
+- run `node seed.js` from your terminal to setup the database

-## API Endpoints
+## API Endpoints:
 Create an api with the following endpoints:

 - [ ] `/api/songs` GET all songs